UHOME-U/UHOME/README.md

 config](utils/conf/UHOME.conf).

-If you're on Mac, you may need to add the `--max-concurrency 1` option to UHOME-wallet-cli, and possibly monerod, if you get crashes refreshing.
+If you're on Mac, you may need to add the `--max-concurrency 1` option to UHOME-wallet-cli, and possibly UHOME, if you get crashes refreshing.

 ## Internationalization